Worst-Fit Allocation in Operating Systems

 For both fixed and dynamic memory allocation schemes, the operating system must keep a list of each memory location noting which are free and which are busy.
 Then as new jobs come into the system, the free partitions must be allocated.

 These partitions may be allocated in 4 ways:

 1. First-Fit Memory Allocation 2.
 Best-Fit Memory Allocation 3.
 Worst-Fit Memory Allocation 4.
 Next-Fit Memory Allocation

 In this allocation technique, the process traverses the whole memory and always search for the largest hole/partition, and then the process is placed in that hole/partition.
 It is a slow process because it has to traverse the entire memory to search the largest hole.

 Here is an example to understand Worst Fit-Allocation –

-Here Process P1=30K is allocated with the Worst Fit-Allocation technique, so it traverse the entire memory and selects memory size 400K which is the largest and hence there is an internal fragmentation of 370K which is very large and so many other processes can also utilize this left over space.
+Here Process P1=30K is allocated with the Worst Fit-Allocation technique, so it traverses the entire memory and selects memory size 400K which is the largest, and hence there is an internal fragmentation of 370K which is very large and so many other processes can also utilize this leftover space.

 Advantages of Worst-Fit Allocation :